-In this paper we presented a time-resolved spectral analysis of all XMM-Newton observations (exposure ≥10 ks) of NGC 3783.
-We first performed a blind search to detect any significant feature either in emission or in absorption and then produced residual maps to trace their evolution over time and energy, searching for variable structures that might be indicative of motions or changes in the physical state of the accreting/outflowing gas near the BH.
+In this paper, we present a time-resolved spectral analysis of all XMM-Newton observations (exposure $\geq 10$ ks) of NGC 3783.
+We first performed a blind search to detect any significant feature in emission or absorption and then produced residual maps to trace their evolution over time and energy, searching for variable structures that might be indicative of motions or changes in the physical state of the accreting and/or outflowing gas near the BH.
 Running the blind search and then producing the residual maps, we examined both positive and negative deviations found in the 4-10 keV energy band.
-Our approach slightly differs from past works, as those work mostly focused on studying only excess emission features and not absorption ones (e.g. Turner et al. 2006; Tombesi et al. 2007; De Marco et al. 2009; Nardini et al. 2016; Marinucci et al. 2020).
+Our approach slightly differs from those of previous works, as these latter mostly focused on studying only excess emission features and not absorption ones (e.g. Turner et al. 2006; Tombesi et al. 2007; De Marco et al. 2009; Nardini et al. 2016; Marinucci et al. 2020).

-This study is complementary to the work presented in DM20, who focused on the study of the soft X-ray band variability properties of the source, and to Tombesi et al. (2007), who characterized the variability of emission features in the unobscured dataset.
+This study is complementary to the work presented in DM20, who focused on studying the soft X-ray band variability properties of the source, and to that of Tombesi et al. (2007), who characterised the variability of emission features in the unobscured dataset.

-In this work we found that NGC 3783 5ks spectra show discrete features detected at $\geq 90\%$ (Fig. 5) at different times both in emission and in absorption, and the distributions in energy of these features change between the datasets from the two different states.
-In particular all detections show a higher significance during the obscured phase than in the unobscured one and are not correlated with variations in flux.
-Furthermore we observed that some of the lines appear multiple times at the same energies, reaching a global significance higher than 3σ :
+In this study, we find that NGC 3783 5 ks spectra show discrete features detected at $\leq 90\%$ (Fig. 5) at different times, both in emission and in absorption, and the distributions in energy of these features change between the datasets from the two different states.
+In particular, all detections show a higher significance during the obscured phase than in the unobscured one and are not correlated with variations in flux.
+Furthermore, we observe that some of the lines appear multiple times at the same energies, reaching a global significance higher than $3\sigma$ :

-- in the 4-6 keV energy band we detect clusters of emission features in both our datasets, with a higher significance in the obscured one, whose presence we link to complex effects of the absorption mediums; - the spectra from the unobscured epoch present an emission feature ascribable to a blend of Fe neutral Kβ and ionized Fe Kα. - absorption features are detected at ~ 6.6 keV in the unobscured dataset and at ~ 6.7 6.9 in the obscured one, produced by two distinct absorbers.
+- In the 4-6 keV energy band, we detect clusters of emission features in both our datasets, with a higher significance in the obscured one, whose presence we link to complex effects of the absorption mediums. - The spectra from the unobscured epoch present an emission feature ascribable to a blend of Fe neutral $K\beta$ and ionised Fe $K\alpha$ . - Absorption features are detected at ~6.6 keV in the unobscured dataset and at ~6.7-6.9 in the obscured one, produced by two distinct absorbers.

-In the residual maps we did not find any particular pattern or evolution in most of the data, except for O2 where we identified a possible modulation in the neutral Fe $K\alpha$ signal that seems to be linked to variations in the recurrent absorption feature at slightly higher energies: we interpreted it as an effect of the clumpiness of the absorber medium and inferred the dimensions of the clumps.
+In the residual maps, we do not find any particular pattern or evolution in most of the data, except for O2 where we identify a possible modulation in the neutral Fe K $\alpha$ signal that seems to be linked to variations in the recurrent absorption feature at slightly higher energies: we interpret this as an effect of the clumpiness of the absorber medium and infer the dimensions of the clumps.

-The described analysis and the methodology used in this work can be extended to further bright Seyfert 1 galaxies with long and multiple XMM-Newton observations, and have strong potentialities for next-generation X-ray instruments, as those onboard of the ESA mission Athena (Nandra et al. 2013).
+The described analysis and the methodology used in this work can be extended to further bright Seyfert 1 galaxies with long and multiple XMM-Newton observations, and provide significant potential for use with data from next-generation X-ray instruments such as those on board the ESA mission Athena (Nandra et al. 2013).